 - Home Equity Line of Credit Overview

-- The monthly payment on an equity line of credit is typically lower than the payment on a home equity loan, especially if you are only paying interest on the line of credit.
-Your outstanding loan balance may also be lower with a line of credit because you are able to borrow only the amount you need.
+- The monthly payment on a HELOC is typically lower than the payment on a home equity loan, especially if you are only paying interest on the line of credit

 Adjustable (or Variable) Rate

 - With an adjustable rate (also known as a variable rate) home equity line of credit the interest rate is subject to change, and potentially increase, on a monthly, semi-annual or annual basis and fluctuates based on changes in an underlying index rate such as LIBOR or the prime interest rate.
 Some lenders offer a 5/5 home equity line of credit with the interest rate subject to change only every five years.
 5/5 home equity lines typically require lower CLTV ratios.

 - Monthly payments for an adjustable rate home equity line are based on the outstanding loan amount and are comprised of both interest and principal, which means you pay down the loan balance a little with every payment.
 Some adjustable rate home equity lines allow borrowers to convert all or part of their loan balance into a fixed rate loan, also called a fixed rate advance, which eliminates the risk that the interest rate and monthly payment will increase in the future.